 There are many different types and styles of windows but the basic residential configurations include: fixed panel (non-moveable), sliding (opens by sliding sideways in a track), double-hung (these are stacked windows that both open by sliding up or down vertically), single hung (stacked pairs of windows where only one is moveable) casement (these crank, or push open and are hinged from one side or the other) and awning (these crank, or push open and are hinged from the top).
-If I missed some I will add to this list later.
+If I missed some, kindly let me know and I will add them to this list later.

 - Be careful if you add aftermarket, tinting films to dual-glazed windows as all warranties may be voided.
 The reason is damage can result from condensation or excessive heat build-up between the panes of glass when film is applied.
 Refer to the manufacturer s literature for additional information.